 and now the original trailer

-So that’s the The Last House On The Left Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes The Last House On The Left blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Director(s): Wes Craven